 —In an AP MLD, mandatory support for multi-link group addressed frame delivery

-—(#10383)(#14054)In a non-AP MLD, mandatory support for TID-to-link mapping negotiation with value 1 as described in Table 9-401j (Subfields of the MLD Capabilities and Operations field), and optional support for TID-to-link mapping negotiation with other values .
+)(#14054)In a non-AP MLD, mandatory support for TID-to-link mapping negotiation with value 1 as described in Table 9-401j (Subfields of the MLD Capabilities and Operations field), and optional support for TID-to-link mapping negotiation with other values .

+In a non-AP MLD, optional support for TID-to-link mapping, wherein all the TIDs can be mapped to a subset of links that are set up, with some TIDs mapped to other links as well. (#10384) (similar to 10383)

-—In a non-AP MLD operating on a STR link pair, mandatory support for STR operation .
+—In a non-AP MLD operating on one or more STR link pairs, mandatory support for STR operation.(#12218) (#11480)

-—In an (#10383)(#14054)AP MLD, optional support for TID-to-link mapping negotiation
+—In an(#14054)AP MLD, optional support for TID-to-link mapping negotiation

 —In an MLD, optional support for EMLSR mode